719-377-4900

 Thank you for visiting!

 The purpose of this page is to share my story about how I got here and what I hope to do.
-I am trying to practice what I preach, and share who I am and be transparent about my purpose and intentions for my business.
+I am trying to practice what I preach and be transparent about who I am, and about my purpose and intentions for my business.

 How I Got Here

-When I started the Ph.D. program, in 2006, I had no real clinical or professional experience.
-I felt very unprepared and was encouraged to volunteer at a local crisis center.
-I volunteered and worked there for about 3 years; I learned a lot about listening to people and emergency mental health care.
-Throughout my 13-ish years of trying to earn my Ph.D., I also worked in a variety of psychology related jobs or internships.
-I worked in a variety of settings providing therapy with individuals, groups, and people in relationships/families, as well as some neuropsychological testing.
+When I started the Ph.D. program I had no real clinical or professional experience; I felt very unprepared.
+I was encouraged to volunteer at a local crisis center and ended up working there for about 3 years.
+While trying to earn my Ph.D., I worked in a variety of settings providing therapy with individuals, groups, and people in relationships and families, as well as some neuropsychological testing.

 Business Start-Up

 Business Credentials: I am registered with The State of Colorado through an LLC.
-You can view my business summary here and trade name here.
+You can view my business summary here.

-Malpractice Insurance: I have malpractice insurance with Philadelphia Indemnity Insurance Company.
+Malpractice Insurance: I have malpractice insurance with Philadelphia Indemnity Insurance Company and can provide this information if needed

 Philosophy

 I believe that all people deserve transparent, compassionate, and effective mental health services.
-I am naturally a hopeful person and believe in peoples’ ability to self-actualize and thrive through adversity, if given the chance.
+I am naturally a hopeful person and believe in people's ability to self-actualize and thrive through adversity.
 At the core of my work, I believe that we all do the best we can at any given moment and that having compassion for ourselves and others is a powerful source of healing.
 I also believe that, though the options may not be immediately apparent or ideal, we are rarely stuck in a situation or decision we make.

 Throughout my personal and professional experiences, I have come to learn how important it is to be transparent and how difficult it can be to find transparent care.
 Thus, I do my best to be transparent about myself, your treatment, and navigating systems of care.
-However, I have also learned that transparency about certain things can be distressing to people and I try to provide you the option to not receive undesired information.
 Knowing that I will not always be aware of a lack of transparency, I strongly encourage you to ask any questions you have and/or provide me with feedback at any time, especially if you are feeling negatively about something.

 Therapy Approach

-My approach to therapy is trauma-informed and emphasizes the impact of past experiences, and healing the relationship that you have with yourself and others.
-My approach is grounded in Interpersonal Process Therapy and Psychodynamic Therapy, but I am knowledgeable in a variety of therapy approaches.
+My approach is trauma informed and grounded in Humanistic Therapy, Interpersonal Process Therapy, Psychodynamic Therapy and Existential Therapy; but I am knowledgeable in a variety of therapy approaches.
 I enjoy sharing the science of psychology to help you gain insight and understand treatment.
-Humans are complicated and not everything can be healed, but I do believe some things can be truly healed by understanding psychology and the impact of experiences on people’s development and psychology.
 I also believe that practicing self-compassion is essential to healing and will be a broken record about it.

 My style is conversational and candid.
 There is no topic off limits; I want you to feel safe to talk about whatever.
+My goal is to help guide you towards an authentic and meaningful life.
 My goal is to guide you towards an authentic and meaningful life, and provide you with practical skills to apply throughout your life.
 I want you to be empowered in your healing journey and in your life.

 Education & Licenses